ksodipo/DataWiz/README.md

 </table>

 **Capabilities**: Detecting Categorical columns and auto-encoding them, Detecting and removing headers from data, Detecting & understanding date/time information, Detecting 'uninformaive or non-predictive' features e.g. email addr or usernames, Handling missing values.
 Automatically cleaning & transforming train and test data in a single function.
 More functionality is currently being developed.
+DataWiz allows you clean all your data in one line as shown below:

 <a>
          <div align="center">